Dianne Jeffrey CBE DL - Independent Chair, National Park Management Plan Advisory Group (2012-2023)

-Dianne has chaired the National Park Management Plan Advisory Group since 2012, overseeing two of the five-year management plans, with the next one (for 2023 to 2028) currently in the process of public consultation.
+Dianne chaired the National Park Management Plan Advisory Group (2012-2023), overseeing two of the five-year management plans, with the next one (for 2023 to 2028) currently in the process of public consultation.

 Dianne is an experienced chair, trustee and non-executive director skilled in leading public sector, charitable, and commercial organisations with significant budgets and comparable complexity.
 Organisations she has worked with include Age UK, NHS, University of Derby, Anchor Trust, as well as the Peak District National Park Authority.
 She brings high level strategic, analytical, governance, and leadership experience combined with informal, sensitive, optimism.
 She was awarded a CBE in 2011, has been a Deputy Lieutenant for Derbyshire since 2004, and has been awarded two Honorary Doctorates.
 Her LinkedIn profile lists that she is an "accomplished communicator and public speaker, balletomane, mad pianist, internationalist, and psychic gardener."